 ♦ Receiving care from a Stephen Minister

 Would you like someone in your life you could talk to about anything?
 Do you have concerns that are bothering you such as spiritual doubts, loneliness or you are discouraged, grieving or have other needs that you would like to confidentially discuss?
-If so, please contact Faye Mohr (520 625-2682) or Carolyn Hill (520 449-2491) for a confidential referral.
+If so, please contact the front desk (520) 648-1633 for a confidential referral.
 Care receivers can be referred by church staff, members of the congregation or may be self-referred.

 ♦ Becoming a Stephen Minister

-Stephen Ministers complete 30-40 hours of primary training, as well as continuing education to prepare them to be a spiritual presence to their assigned care receivers.
+Stephen Ministers complete 50 hours of primary training, as well as continuing education to prepare them to be a spiritual presence to their assigned care receivers.
 Qualities of a Stephen Minister include being: a spiritual person, a caring individual, having good listening skills, reliable and trustworthy, are free to share their faith and are willing to trust God with healing.
-If this is of interest to you, contact Katherine Baker (398-6767).

 Stephen Ministers are assigned to a particular care receiver based on experience and personality.
 This one-to-one relationship pairs men with men and women with women.
 They meet with their care receiver by appointment once per week for as long as needed.
 In times of crisis, they are available for telephone contact.
-The principle of total confidentiality is practiced (even with spouses, pastors and other Stephen Leaders).
+The principle of total confidentiality is practiced (even with spouses, pastors and Stephen Leaders).
 Stephen Ministers attend peer group supervision twice a month where they discuss their experiences, keeping specific information totally confidential.
-During supervision and support meetings, each Stephen Minister receives support and guidance from trained leaders and other Stephen Ministers.
-Additional support may be received from our Pastoral Advisor, Rev. Wally Mohr or one of our pastors.
+During these meetings, each Stephen Minister receives support and guidance from trained leaders and other Stephen Ministers.
+Additional support may be received from our Pastoral Adviser, Pastor Ken Nyhusmoen.

-Potential Stephen Ministers are considered by referral from staff or from those who volunteer.
-However, each candidate must fill out an application and be interviewed by at least two Stephen Leaders.
+Potential Stephen Ministers are considered by come from self-referral, from staff recommendation, or from other churches.
+However, each candidate must fill out an application and a background check,and be interviewed by at least two Stephen Leaders.
 After completing the training, they will be commissioned by the congregation to serve in this capacity.
+A part of Stephen Ministry training is to be able to identify when a care receiver may need professional care.
+At that time, possible referrals would be handled by the Stephen Leaders and Pastors after discussing this with the possible care receiver.

 Stephen Leaders are individuals who have usually first been Stephen Ministers.
-They have attended the intensive training conference to prepare them to lead the Stephen Ministry program.
-The Stephen Ministry Program has recommended that Stephen Leaders not serve in the capacity of Stephen Ministers to allow them the necessary time for leadership, teaching and supervision.
-Stephen Leaders assume responsibility for various phases of the program including recruitment of future Stephen Ministers.
+They have attended an intensive one week training conference to prepare them to lead the Stephen Ministry program.
+Stephen Leaders assume responsibility for various phases of the program including recruitment of future Stephen Ministers, assignment of care receivers, continuing education and training.

 Stephen Ministers Make a Difference!